 Ingredients Notes

-Full recipe and ingredients are in the recipe card below.
-Feel free to scroll through this section to view the ingredients we’re using!
+Feel free to scroll through this section to view some key ingredients we’re using in these maple oatmeal cookies!

 - Brown sugar – I used dark brown sugar for this recipe, but light brown works as well.